 The Friscias selected a one-week cruise that would visit the Bahamas and also Turks and Caicos.

 The couple was under the impression that the only ID they needed for the cruise was their driver’s licenses.
 And so that’s all the identification they brought with them.
-But upon arrival to the pier, the trouble became immediately apparent.
+But upon arrival at the pier, the trouble became immediately apparent.

 When they attempted to check in, they quickly learned that they needed additional ID to board the ship.